vacuumlabs/cryptofund-utilities/README.md

         add, c.ETH, 10),
 ```

-Note the date - Cecil buys shares of the fund instantly when he sends the money, at the current
+Note the date - although the accounting may happen later, all Alice has to do is to use the correct
-prices.
-The mere fact, that the actual accounting happens later, does not change the numbers of the
-trade.
-This is great, because Cecil won't be nervous about when A&B do the accounting.
+(actual) day of the trade.
+This is great, because Cecil won't be (so) nervous about when A&B do the accounting.

 Finally, Alice and Bob should:
 - tell Cecil he'd bought X shares